Human-Connection/API/README.md

 ## Local configuration

 If you need to configure anything you can do so inside the `config/local.json` file.
+For that the `local.example.json` will contain always a minimal setup to get it working.

 **Note on the seeder configuration**
 The seeder configuration has two properties: